Surprise: Spark launches 5G from $75/month

 Spark is offering a fixed-wireless 5G service - that is, using 5G to deliver broadband into a home as a substitute for a landline.
 The service can't be used on the move with a cellphone.

 That means Vodafone NZ will still have bragging rights for launching the first 5G mobile network.
+The carrier will also offer fixed-wireless.

 READ MORE: